dcurrie/nelua-bbtree/README.md

 ## Status

-The project has basic BBTree functions working, but unit testing is incomplete.
-As such it is not really ready for use, but I welcome feedback.
+The project has all basic BBTree functions working; unit testing is mostly complete.
+Nevertheless it has not been used much, so use cautiously, and I welcome feedback.

 ## BBTree Overview